jschoi0126/adversarial-attack-on-CAN-IDS/README.md

 This repository contains the source code of adversarial attack on CAN IDS.

-We consider 3 attacks types (Dos, fuzzy, spoofing)
+We consider 3 attacks types (Dos, fuzzy, spoofing).

 Dataset
 =================